-Basic time (in minutes) + 2 x bonus times (in seconds)
+- basic time (in minutes) + 2 x bonus time (in seconds)

-- Class C: minimum Basis Time 20 minutes, minimum Adjusted time 30 minutes (e.g.: 20 minutes + 5 sec per move)
+- Class C: minimum basic time 20 minutes, minimum adjusted time 30 minutes (e.g.: 20 minutes + 5 sec per move)

 - Princeton-Rutgers 1st inter-collegiate match, (April 2009 | AGA E-Journal, Volume 10, #14)